AEkaterina/TestAssignmentEnablon/README.md

     1.1.
 Open the web app.

     1.2.
-Enter the task to the field and click Enter.
+Enter the task in the field.

     1.3.
+Click Enter.

+    1.3.
 Click on the cross to delete the task.

 - Expected result: The task is removed from the to-do list.

-**Scenario 4**  User can switch the list only to Active tasks.
+**Scenario 4**  User can switch the list to Active tasks.
 - Steps:

     1.1.
 Open the web app.

     1.2.
-Add several tasks to the list by entering them to the field and clicking Enter.
+Add several tasks to the list by entering them in the field and clicking Enter.

     1.3.
 Click the checkbox on the one task to mark it as completed.